Floodgate: inference for model-free variable importance: Introduction

 Another line of work \citep{castro2009polynomial,vstrumbelj2014explaining,owen2017shapley,lundberg2020local,covert2020understanding,williamson2020efficient} considers MOVIs based on the classical form of the Shapley value \citep{shapley1953value,charnes1988extremal}, which in general assigns a non-zero MOVI value to covariates $X$ with $\jnull$, making it hard to interpret its value mechanistically or causally (though it has some appealing properties for a \emph{predictive} interpretation).

 An interesting new proposal for a model-free MOVI was made in \citet{azadkia2019simple}.
-Their MOVI has the distinction that it equals zero if and only if $\jnull$ \emph{and} it attains the maximum value $1$ if $Y$ is almost surely a measurable function of $\Xj$ given $\Xnoj$.
-However the authors only propose a consistent estimator for their MOVI and do not provide a method for inference (confidence lower- or upper-bounds).
+Their MOVI has the distinction that it equals zero if and only if $\jnull$ \emph{and} it attains the maximum value $1$ if $Y$ is almost surely a measurable function of $\Xj$ given $\Xnoj$. \acc{More recently, \citet{huang2020kernel} proposed a larger class of MOVIs satisfying the same properties.
+However, both papers focus on consistent estimators and do not provide confidence bounds for their MOVIs.}

 As we will detail in Section~\ref{sec:MOVI}, the MOVI we provide inference for, the mMSE gap, does not suffer from the drawbacks of the MOVIs described in the previous paragraphs, and indeed the same MOVI has been considered before.
 In the sensitivity analysis literature it is called the ``total-effect index" \citep{saltelli2008global} but to our knowledge its inference (confidence lower- or upper-bounds) is not considered there.
-In one of the Shapley value papers \citep{covert2020understanding} a generalization of the mMSE gap is used as the input to the Shapley value calculation, but again inferential results (for the mMSE gap or its Shapley version) are not considered in that paper.
-Otherwise, \citet{williamson2017nonparametric} appears to be the first to consider inference for the mMSE gap (this inference is then used with neural networks in \citet{feng2018nonparametric}), but in order to guarantee asymptotic coverage of their confidence intervals, their theory assumes \myrom{1} the mMSE gap is strictly positive, and \myrom{2} a machine learning method is applied that converges to $\Ec{Y}{X,Z}$ at a $o_p(n^{-1/4})$ rate.
-A recent extension \citep{williamson2020unified} relaxes requirement (i) via data splitting, though critically still requires the \emph{group} mMSE gap of the entire covariate vector to be positive.
-In important applications such as genomics and social sciences where signals may be weak if detectable at all, the minimum signal size requirements of \cite{williamson2017nonparametric,williamson2020unified} could prove problematic.
-In contrast, our inference is valid for any value of the mMSE gap (group or otherwise) and also does not assume anything that would ensure $\Ec{Y}{X,Z}$ can be estimated at \emph{any} geometric rate.
+In one of the Shapley value papers \citep{covert2020understanding} a generalization of the mMSE gap is used as the input to the Shapley value calculation, but again inferential results (for the mMSE gap or its Shapley version) are not considered in that paper. \acc{Otherwise, \citet{williamson2017nonparametric} appears to be the first to consider inference for the mMSE gap (this inference is then used with neural networks in \citet{feng2018nonparametric}), but the asymptotic normality theory their coverage guarantee relies on fails at the boundary of the parameter space, i.e., the important case of when the mMSE gap is zero, or the variable is unimportant.
+A recent follow-up work \citep{williamson2020unified} addresses this limitation by combining estimators on two disjoint subsets of the data (though their inference still requires the \emph{group} mMSE gap of the entire covariate vector to be positive).
+Our different approach avoids altogether this issue when the mMSE gap is zero so that our inference is valid for any value of the mMSE gap (group or otherwise), and although we also use data splitting, we do so in a way that seems to lead to significantly reduced variance (and hence more accurate inference) relative to \citet{williamson2020unified}, as we show in Section~\ref{sec:comp_vimp}.}